The Saints and Armageddon

 The saints will win the victory by their faith in Christ.
 So, the combination is threefold: 1) faith in the righteousness of Jesus (Rev. 14:12), 2) the “word of their testimony,” and 3) “they loved not their lives unto the death.”
 In other words, they would rather die than sin.

 When a person has been saved by Christ, he can fight all the attacks of Armageddon.
-True faith produces obedience to God’s law (John 14:15).
-Those who would be willing to die rather than sin against God’s law will be the only ones who will reject the mark of the beast (Rev. 13: 16).
+True faith produces obedience (John 14:15) to God’s law (Exodus 20:2-17).
+Those who would be willing to die rather than sin against God’s law will be the only ones who will reject the mark of the beast (Revelation 13: 15,16).

 Many will not feel that obedience to all the commandments is worth dying for (Matthew 7:13,14).
 Many will reason that Christ’s obedience has been accredited to them, and therefore they need not bother with keeping the law.
 But the Bible teaches that God’s grace not just offer forgiveness for sin but also victory over sin (1 John 1:9).
 We are not just saved from the guilt of sin, but from the presence of sin in the life (Matthew 5:48).

-So, Armageddon and preparation to meet Christ focus on a personal daily relationship with the Christ.
+So, Armageddon and the preparation to meet Christ focus on a personal daily relationship with the Christ (John 15:4).
 Covered by His righteousness, the saints will triumph even when facing the death decree.

 In His service,